10-000-cocks/The-Heiress/README.md

 # The Heiress repo

-The files in this repository represent the current state of development of the Heiress play:
+This repository contains the current state of development of the Heiress play.
+We hope you find your way with these files:

 #### Overview
 - List of terms [→ terms.md](terms.md)